GoogleCloudPlatform/security-response-automation/TROUBLESHOOTING.md

 Error 403 messages refer to the service account `automation-service-account@<automation-project>.gserviceaccount.com`.
 In this case the service account is missing one of the required roles for the automation executed.

-- `"failed to get project ancestry path for project X"`: this message occurs in the `router` cloud function. it means that the service account is missing role *Browser* - `roles/browser` on the project or folder that contains the project.
+- `"failed to get project ancestry path for project X"`: this message occurs in the `router` cloud function.
+It means that the service account is missing role *Browser* - `roles/browser` on the project or folder that contains the project.
-- `"failed to publish to "threat-findings..." ... rpc error: code = PermissionDenied desc = User not authorized to perform this action."`: this message also occurs in the `router` cloud function. it means that the service account is missing role *Pub/Sub Editor* - `roles/pubsub.editor` on the automation project.
+- `"failed to publish to "threat-findings..." ... rpc error: code = PermissionDenied desc = User not authorized to perform this action."`: this message also occurs in the `router` cloud function.
+It means that the service account is missing role *Pub/Sub Editor* - `roles/pubsub.editor` on the automation project.
 - `"failed to execute <AUTOMATION> automation with values"`: in the other cases, the start of the error message will hint on the `AUTOMATION` that failed.
 You can also look at the field `resource.labels.function_name` in the log entry to find out which automation failed.